Background

 In this example, we have relatively little information about the effective population sizes of each location.
 This can lead to estimates that are greatly informed by the prior.
 Additionally, there can be great differences between median and mean estimates.
 The median estimates are generally more reliable since they are less influence by extreme values.

 We can then look at the inferred migration rates.
-The migration rates have the label b_migration.*, meaning that they are backwards in time migration rates.
+The migration rates have the label b_migration.*, meaning that they are backwards-in-time migration rates.
 The highest rates are from New York to Hong Kong.
-Because they are backwards in time migration rates, this means that lineages from New York are inferred to be likely from Hong Kong if we’re going backwards in time.
-In the inferred phylogenies, we should therefore make the observation that lineages ancestral to samples from New York are inferred to be from Hong Kong backwards.
+Because they are backwards-in-time migration rates, lineages from New York are inferred to be likely from Hong Kong if we’re going backwards in time.
+In the inferred phylogenies, we should therefore make the observation that lineages ancestral to samples from New York are inferred to be from Hong Kong.

 A more in depth explanation of what backwards migration really are can be found here http://popgen.sc.fsu.edu/Migrate/Blog/Entries/2013/3/22_forward-backward_migration_rates.html